marcocavanna/FireDataModeler/README.md

   })
 ```

-Function could also return a Promise, fullfilled with the result to store into the field: in this case, Modeler will wait untill function are resolved before uploading data to Database.
+The function could also return a Promise, fulfilled with the result to store into the field: in this case, Modeler will wait until function are resolved before uploading data to Database.

 ## Modeler